 The Zephyr kernel is derived from Wind River’s commercial VxWorks Microkernel Profile for VxWorks.
 Microkernel Profile has evolved over 20 years from DSP RTOS technology known as Virtuoso.
 The RTOS has been used in several commercial applications including satellites, military command and control communications, radar, telecommunications and image processing.
 The most recent example of the technology’s success is the successful Philae Landing on Comet Churyumov–Gerasimenko and the accompanying Rosetta Orbiter.

-The Zephyr Project’s goal is to become the best-of-breed, open source RTOS for connected, resource constrained devices, and built with security and safety in mind.
+The Zephyr Project strives to be the best-of-breed, open source RTOS for connected, resource-constrained devices, and built with security and safety in mind.

 The Zephyr Project is working with leaders across the industry to create a solution that integrates and creates a robust, easy to use, customizable RTOS for a variety of industries and comprehends varying degrees of development needs.
 Zephyr Project and Linux Foundation will take strides in continuously expanding membership, building awareness to the project, and reinforce the open source development model through encouragement of community contributions.

 Why create another RTOS?